eldrich-victoria/flavour-finder-ai/README.md

 * **Status:** No formal automated testing suite currently exists.
 * **Validation:** All components (data processing, model inference, web application, and API) have been manually verified, with edge cases (like missing tags and extreme budget limits) handled via server-side fallbacks.

-## Limitations

-* **Purely Content-Based:** The system lacks collaborative filtering; it does not factor in user personalization, review sentiment, or historical user interactions.
-* **Tag Sparsity:** Restaurants with missing or overly brief cuisine/type data yield weaker similarity scores.
-* **Deployment Configuration:** The Flask application currently runs with `debug=True` and relies on the built-in Werkzeug server, making it unsuitable for immediate production traffic.
-* **Dependency Clutter:** The `requirements.txt` file contains unused dependencies (`fastapi`, `uvicorn`) that should be removed.

 ## Future Improvements